liya2017/axon-docs/docs/getting-started/for-dapp-devs/zero_to_axon_with_axon_cli.md

 ---
-title: Zero to Axon with Axon-cli
+title: Zero to Axon with Axon-CLI
 hide_title: true
 sidebar_position: 1
 ---

 import useBaseUrl from "@docusaurus/useBaseUrl";

-## Zero to Axon with Axon-cli
+## Zero to Axon with Axon-CLI

-Axon-cli is an all-in-one client that makes operating Axon fast and easy.
+Axon-CLI is an all-in-one command-line interface that makes operating Axon fast and easy.
 It contains initialization, DevOps, and cross-chain requests, among other functions.

-**Zero to Axon with Axon-cli** is a hands-on tutorial.
+**Zero to Axon with Axon-CLI** is a hands-on tutorial.
 In less than 15 minutes, you can build a chain from scratch and learn how to start and manage a node with just one command.

 ### Requirement

-Axon-cli heavily relies on `docker`, make sure that you have installed it.
+Axon-CLI heavily relies on `docker`, make sure that you have installed it.
 To run `apm`, `ansible-playbook` is also required.

-### Install Axon-cli From GitHub
+### Install Axon-CLI From GitHub

-Start by cloning Axon-cli from the [GitHub repo](https://github.com/axonweb3/axon-cli) by command:
+Start by cloning Axon-CLI from the [GitHub repo](https://github.com/axonweb3/axon-cli) by command:

 ```bash
 git clone https://github.com/axonweb3/axon-cli.git
 ```

-Enter into Axon-cli directory
+Enter into Axon-CLI directory

 ```bash
 cd axon-cli
 ```

-Under the Axon-cli directory, run the following command to build binary:
+Under the Axon-CLI directory, run the following command to build binary:

 ```bash
 cargo build --release
 ```

-Now your basic Axon-cli development environment is ready.
-Enter the Axon-cli interface by running the following command:
+Now your basic Axon-CLI development environment is ready.
+Enter the Axon-CLI interface by running the following command:

 ```bash
 ./target/release/axon-cli
 ```

-To quit Axon-cli, use `Ctrl` + `C`.
+To quit Axon-CLI, use `Ctrl` + `C`.

 ### Managing Axon nodes